 1973: In the middle of his battle against the US government to stay in the US, John Lennon and Yoko Ono held a press conference on April Fool’s Day announcing the formation of Nutopia, a “conceptual country” with “no land, no boundaries, no passports, only people.”
 Citizenship was granted by “declaration of your awareness to Nutopia” and all citizens were granted ambassadorship, therefore entitling them to diplomatic immunity.
 Three years later, Lennon was issued his green card, securing his residency in the States.

 1974: The soundtrack album to the film Son of Dracula by Harry Nilsson was released in the US.
 The UK release of the LP followed near the end of May.
-Instrumental tracks were composed by Paul Buckmaster and all song tracks except one had previously been released by as part of the Nilsson’s seventh and eighth studio albums, Nilsson Schmilsson and Son of Schmilsson.
+Instrumental tracks were composed by Paul Buckmaster and all song tracks except one were previously been released as part of Nilsson’s seventh and eighth studio albums, Nilsson Schmilsson and Son of Schmilsson.
 The soundtrack includes contributions from several musicians, including George Harrison, Ringo Starr, Peter Frampton, Nicky Hopkins, Chris Spedding, Lowell George, Klaus Voorman, Bobby Keys, and Jim Price.

 1979: Scottish band Simple Minds released their debut album, Life in a Day.

 1979: “Long Live Rock” by the Who was released as a single in UK.
 The song was included on the band’s 1974 LP Odds and Sods, and the single was later released in the US in June.